spectrum-spark/covid_singlestrain_scenarios/README.md

 The clinical pathways model developement and implementation was done by Camelia Walker.

-The vaccine rollout implementation was done by Thao P. Le.
+The vaccine rollout implementation and figures was done by Thao P. Le.

+Additional contributes and code checking by Yasmine Mcdonough.

+Additional contributions by Logan Wu.

 ### Instructions